omalk98/CrystalBox-backup/project_charter.md

 ## 3. Milestones
 1. List of technological choices for front-end, back-end, database, and hosting defined: [link](https://github.com/CAPSTONE-2022-2023/Group_04/blob/main/technical_details.md).
-2. Install necessary tools, software & programs to be ran in the background on the Raspberry Pi.
+2. Install necessary tools, software & programs to be ran in the background on Raspberry Pi.
+3. Make necessary hardware connections like RFID reader, buzzer & light with Raspberry Pi.
-3. Prepare a skeleton web application (frontend + backend) with no interactive tools (static test pages).
+4. Prepare a skeleton web application (frontend + backend) with no interactive tools (static test pages).
-4. Mobile app (frontend) is designed and published to the store.
+5. Mobile app (frontend, like user login & user athentication) is designed and published to the store.
-5. Mobile app (built-in bluetooth interaction) designed and tested.
+6. Mobile app (built-in bluetooth interaction with Rasp Pi) is designed and tested.
-6. User dashboard & monitoring tools fully implemented.
+7. User dashboard & monitoring tools fully implemented.
-7. Admin dashboard & monitoring tools up and running for user.
+8. Admin dashboard & monitoring tools up and running for the admins.

 ## 4. Deliverables

-1. Hardware modules installed and active (lights, buzzers, rfid reader).
+1. Hardware modules installed and active (lights, buzzers, RFID reader).
-2. Web portal - User portal & Admin portal — No interactive functions.
+2. Web portal - User portal & Admin portal — No interactive functions developed yet.
 3. Mobile app works in its entirity, published on Play Store/App Store(login form, update the password) (except the BT).
 4. Mobile app interaction with the bluetooth module (making the app ready to interact with rasp pi).
 5. User dashboard & monitoring tools (update user password, reissue rfid), deleting(revoke access to rid, username & password).